Review of Wonder Of The Seas deck 8 (Central Park-Cabins)

-Park Cafe (100 seats) a complimentary deli restaurant with both indoor/outdoor seating (on the Central Park).
-Park Cafe is open for Breakfast (7:30 – 11 am, with hot panini sandwiches and make-your-own bagels) and Lunch (11:30 am – 6 pm) offering delicious sandwiches (incl Kummelweck /roast beef on weck) and custom-made salads.
+Park Cafe (100 seats) is a complimentary deli restaurant with both indoor/outdoor seating (on Central Park).
+Park Cafe is open for Breakfast (7:30-11 am, with hot panini sandwiches and make-your-own bagels) and Lunch (11:30 am - 6 pm) offering delicious sandwiches (incl Kummelweck /roast beef on weck) and custom-made salads.

 Trellis Bar (20 seats) is a Central Park bar (outdoor) - among the best places for pre-dinner or late-night drinks.

-Dazzles (capacity 220+ seats) is the ship’s 2-story Disco Nightclub & Dancing Lounge.
+Dazzles Music Hall (capacity 220+ seats, lower level 1 of 2) is the ship’s 2-story Disco Nightclub & Dancing Lounge.
 It has a large dance floor, bars on both levels, and offers as entertainment daily dance classes (incl ballroom dancing) and nightly themed parties (with DJ programming and often live bands).

 deck plan 8 cabins information: All forward-facing (fore-location) oceanview staterooms feature a large slanted window overlooking the ship’s bow.
 Service closets are located near interior rooms 8153 (portside) and 8553 (starboard) so these areas could be busy during morning/early evening hours.
 Most of the aft balconies offer views of the Aquatheater.
 Boardwalk View balcony cabins are located above the Boardwalk Neighborhood, so noise could be an issue.
 Be advised that all the Boardwalk cabins have “interior balconies”, which are not private (can be viewed from verandas located on the opposite side).